3 Sustainable Changes I Made to Save Money

 Cold hard truth: I used to spend $120-$160 on food for us each week.
 WOW.
 That is SO not necessary for our family of three.
 Once I realized this was an area of my spending where I could absolutely downsize without sacrificing nutrition, I got creative.

-With this system, and meal planning to ensure I actually use all the things I purchase, we are able to keep our grocery budget between $40-100/week.
-Yes, $40 (during the farmer’s market season)!
+With this system, and meal planning to ensure I actually use all the things I purchase, we are able to keep our grocery budget to $400 a month.
 During the winter I keep our produce selection simple with apples, bananas, cuties oranges, spinach, salad greens, frozen broccoli, and frozen fruit for smoothies.
 Buying these basics from Aldi during the winter keeps the costs low and consistent.

 We eat a 100% vegan, mostly whole food, plant based diet on this budget.
-We enjoy lots of banza rice (made with chickpeas), beans, lentils, quinoa, tofu, and fresh farmer’s market produce.
+We enjoy lots of banza rice (made with chickpeas), beans, lentils, quinoa, tofu, and fresh farmer’s market produce when I can make it down to the market.
 It’s simple and easy to do, and my kids like the meals.

 While this particular season of life is hard, and it’s tough to not be able to live according to the financial standards I’m used to (i.e., the privilege to actually save/invest a significant amount of money), it does bring me joy to find ways to make the burden a little lighter.
 This season won’t last forever, but while it is in my reality, I will find joy somewhere in the journey.